-Eligible costs Financing mechanism Amount Rule of allocation Based on the travel distance per participant.
-Travel distances must be calculated using the distance calculator For travel distances between 500 and 1999 KM: 275 EUR per participant Travel Contribution to the travel costs of participants, including accompanying Unit costs For travel distances between 2000 and 2999 KM: 360 EUR per participant supported by the European Commission .
-The Traver persons, from their place of origin to the venue of the activity and return For travel distances between 3000 and 3999 KM: 530 EUR per participant applicant must indicate the distance of a one-way travel to calculate the amount of the EU grant that will support the round trip .
-For travel distances between 4000 and 7999 KM: 820 EUR per participant For travel distances of 8000 KM or more: 1100 EUR per participant Organisational Support Costs directly linked to the implementation of mobility activities (excluding subsistence for participants), including preparation (pedagogical, intercultural, linguistic), monitoring and support of participants during mobility, validation of learning outcomes Unit costs up to the 100 th participant: 350 EUR per participant + beyond the 100 th participant: 200 EUR per additional participant Based on the number of participants Special needs support Additional costs directly related to participants with disabilities and accompanying persons (including costs related to travel and subsistence, if justified and as long as a grant for these participants is not requested through budget categories "travel" and "individual support").
+Eligible costs Financing mechanism Amount Rule of allocation Contribution to the travel costs of participants, including accompanying persons, from their place of origin to the venue of the activity and return Unit costs For travel distances between 100 and 499 KM: 180 EUR per participant Based on the travel distance per participant.
+Travel distances must be calculated using the distance calculator supported by the European Commission .
+The applicant must indicate the distance of a one-way travel to calculate the amount of the EU grant that will support the round trip .
+For travel distances between 500 and 1999 KM: 275 EUR per participant Travel For travel distances between 2000 and 2999 KM: 360 EUR per participant IIdvei For travel distances between 3000 and 3999 KM: 530 EUR per participant For travel distances between 4000 and 7999 KM: 820 EUR per participant For travel distances of 8000 KM or more: 1100 EUR per participant Organisational Support Costs directly linked to the implementation of mobility activities (excluding subsistence for participants), including preparation (pedagogical, intercultural, linguistic), monitoring and support of participants during mobility, validation of learning outcomes Unit costs up to the 100 th participant: 350 EUR per participant + beyond the 100 th participant: 200 EUR per additional participant Based on the number of participants Special needs support Additional costs directly related to participants with disabilities and accompanying persons (including costs related to travel and subsistence, if justified and as long as a grant for these participants is not requested through budget categories "travel" and "individual support").
 Real costs Up to 100% of eligible costs Conditional: the request for financial support to cover special needs support must be motivated in the application form